 To download the plugin file, right-click on it and click on Download, and after it’s downloaded, select Edit.

-Keeping a backup of the plugin file is crucial to prevent making mistakes directly on the file code and also allows for separate code editing using a dedicated code editor.
+Keeping a backup of the plugin file is essential to prevent making mistakes directly on the file code and also allows for separate code editing using a dedicated code editor.

 After clicking on Edit, you will need to find the specific line indicated by the Parse error.